Susan J. Beck, PhD, MLS(ASCP)CM Professor and Director

-Lisa Cremeans, MMDS, MLS(ASCP)CM, SMCM, MBCM, Instructor
+Lisa Cremeans, MMDS, MLS(ASCP)CM, SMCM, MBCM, Assistant Professor

 Research/Scholarly Interests Career recruitment and retention of clinical laboratory science professionals, interprofessional collaboration in healthcare, and improved quality and safety of patient care.

-Rebecca J. Laudicina, PhD, MLS(ASCP)CM Professor Emeritus
+Rebecca J. Laudicina, PhD, MLS(ASCP)CM Professor Emerita

 Education BS in Medical Technology, Purdue University; MEd, PhD in Educational Psychology, Temple University.